Born: August 7, 1929; Michigan City, Indiana

 Written by: Craig Muder – Craig Muder is the director of communications at the National Baseball Hall of Fame and Museum

-Without that Monday in October, Don Larsen is an 81-91 pitcher with 14 big league seasons to his credit.
+Without that Monday in October, Don Larson is an 81-91 pitcher with 14 big league seasons to his credit.
 But on Oct.
 8, 1956, Larsen carved his name into the American sports landscape by pitching the first perfect game in postseason history.

 Larsen, a 27-year-old Michigan City, Ind., native working in his fourth big league season, hardly seemed a candidate for a World Series victory – much less immortality.
 In Game 2 against the Brooklyn Dodgers just three days earlier, the New York Yankees right-hander was knocked out in the second inning in a 13-8 loss.
 To that point in his postseason career, Larsen had appeared in two World Series games, lasting a total of 5 2/3 innings in those two starts.